wisekaa03/prisma-generator-nestjs-dto/README.md

 }
 ```

-- @DtoReadOnly - omits field in `CreateDTO` and `UpdateDTO`
+- `@DtoReadOnly` - omits field in `CreateDTO` and `UpdateDTO`
-- @DtoEntityHidden - omits field in `Entity`
+- `@DtoEntityHidden` - omits field in `Entity`
-- @DtoCreateOptional - adds field **optionally** to `CreateDTO` - useful for fields that would otherwise be omitted (e.g. `@id`, `@updatedAt`)
+- `@DtoCreateOptional` - adds field **optionally** to `CreateDTO` - useful for fields that would otherwise be omitted (e.g. `@id`, `@updatedAt`)
-- @DtoUpdateOptional- adds field **optionally** to `UpdateDTO` - useful for fields that would otherwise be omitted (e.g. `@id`, `@updatedAt`)
+- `@DtoUpdateOptional` - adds field **optionally** to `UpdateDTO` - useful for fields that would otherwise be omitted (e.g. `@id`, `@updatedAt`)
-- @DtoRelationRequired - marks relation **required** in `Entity` although it's optional in PrismaSchema - useful when you don't want (SQL) `ON DELETE CASCADE` behavior - but your logical data schema sees this relation as required
+- `@DtoRelationRequired` - marks relation **required** in `Entity` although it's optional in PrismaSchema - useful when you don't want (SQL) `ON DELETE CASCADE` behavior - but your logical data schema sees this relation as required
   (**Note**: becomes obsolete once [referentialActions](https://github.com/prisma/prisma/issues/7816) are released and stable)
-- @DtoRelationCanCreateOnCreate - adds [create](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#create-a-related-record) option on a relation field in the generated `CreateDTO` - useful when you want to allow to create related model instances
+- `@DtoRelationCanCreateOnCreate` - adds [create](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#create-a-related-record) option on a relation field in the generated `CreateDTO` - useful when you want to allow to create related model instances
-- @DtoRelationCanConnectOnCreate - adds [connect](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record) option on a relation field in the generated `CreateDTO` - useful when you want/need to connect to an existing related instance
+- `@DtoRelationCanConnectOnCreate` - adds [connect](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record) option on a relation field in the generated `CreateDTO` - useful when you want/need to connect to an existing related instance
-- @DtoRelationCanCreateOnUpdate - adds [create](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#create-a-related-record) option on a relation field in the generated `UpdateDTO` - useful when you want to allow to create related model instances
+- `@DtoRelationCanCreateOnUpdate` - adds [create](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#create-a-related-record) option on a relation field in the generated `UpdateDTO` - useful when you want to allow to create related model instances
-- @DtoRelationCanConnectOnUpdate - adds [connect](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record) option on a relation field in the generated `UpdateDTO` - useful when you want/need to connect to an existing related instance
+- `@DtoRelationCanConnectOnUpdate` - adds [connect](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record) option on a relation field in the generated `UpdateDTO` - useful when you want/need to connect to an existing related instance
+- `@DtoRelationIncludeId` - include ID of a relation field that is otherwise omitted (use instead of `CanCreate`/`CanConnect` annotations, if you just want to pass the IDs)

 ### Schema Object annotations